-Operational procedures and guidance issued under this policy will guide how LiveWest staff categorise, investigate, and resolve reports of ASB and Hate Crime.
+Operational procedures and guidance issued under this policy will guide how LiveWest colleagues categorise, investigate, and resolve reports of ASB and hate crime.

 We will review customer feedback, look for trends and hotspots and identify areas for service improvement on a continuous basis to improve the quality of our service and safety of our neighbourhoods.